AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/brokering.md

 ## Differences when using the broker to acquire tokens

-There are a few things that may behave a little differently when acquiring tokens through WAM.
+There are a few things that may behave a little differently when acquiring tokens through the native broker.

-- The `forceRefresh` parameter for `acquireTokenSilent` calls is not supported by WAM.
+- The `forceRefresh` parameter for `acquireTokenSilent` calls is not supported.
 You may receive a cached token from the broker regardless of what this flag is set to.
 - If the broker needs to prompt the user for interaction a system prompt will be opened.
 This is a UX change as authentication will not occur in a browser window.
 - Access token proof-of-possession _is_ supported by the broker but _is not_ supported by the non-brokered flow